DilrukshiManjula07/Vrinda-Store-Data-Analysis-Dashboard/README.md

 - Over 90% of orders were successfully delivered

 ## Final Conclusion
--To grow Vrinda Store's sales in 2023 and beyond:
+- To grow Vrinda Store's sales in 2023 and beyond:
 	- Focus marketing efforts on women aged 30–49
 	- Target high-performing regions: Maharashtra, Karnataka, Uttar Pradesh
 	- Use personalized promotions and digital campaigns on leading platforms
 	- Tailor product offerings and deals based on past purchase trends

 ## Tools Used
 - Microsoft Excel